A remark on asymptotic enumeration of highest weights in tensor powers of a representation: Introduction

 where $V_\lambda$ is the irreducible representation with highest weight $\lambda$.
 In this note we describe the cone $C(S)$ of this semigroup, i.e. the smallest closed convex cone (with apex at the origin) containing $S$ (in other words, the closure of the convex hull of $S \cup \{0\}$).
 We use this to describe the asymptotic of the number of highest weights $\lambda$ appearing in $V^{\otimes k}$.

-This work is in the spirit of the theory of semigroups of integral points and Newton-Okounkov bodies developed in \cite[Part I]{Askold-Kiumars-Newton-Okounkov}.
+This work is in the spirit of the general theory of semigroups of integral points and Newton-Okounkov bodies developed in \cite{Askold-Kiumars-Newton-Okounkov} and \cite{Askold-Kiumars-affine}.

-Let $A$ denote the finite set of highest weights in $V$, i.e. the dominant weight $\lambda$ for which $V_\lambda$ appears in $V$.
+Let $A$ denote the finite set of highest weights in $V$, i.e. the dominant weights $\lambda$ where $V_\lambda$ appears in $V$.
 Consider the union of all the Weyl group orbits of $\lambda \in A$ and let $P^+(V)$ be its convex hull intersected with the positive Weyl chamber.
 We show that the slice of the cone $C(S)$ at $k=1$ coincides with the polytope $P^+(V)$ (Theorem \ref{th-main}).
-Our main tool in the proof will be the PRV theorem on the tensor product of irreducible representations.
+The main tool in the proof will be the PRV theorem on the tensor product of irreducible representations.
+Beside the PRV theorem The rest of arguments are elementary in nature.

 Let $H_V(k)$ denote the number of dominant weights $\lambda$ where $V_\lambda$ appears in $V^{\otimes k}$.
 From general statements about semigroups of integral points we then conclude that $H_V(k)$ grows of degree $q = \dim(P^+(V))$, i.e. the limit exists and is non-zero.
 In addition $a_q$ is equal to the (properly normalized) volume of the polytope $P^+(V)$.